fisikon

 The roadmap for achieving the European Green Deal (COM (2019) 640) was issued by the EU on 11/12/2019.
 According to this roadmap it is expected that:

-• By June 2020, the evaluation of the National Energy and Climate Plans (NECPs) will be carried out, and even more ambitious climate goals will be pursued in 2030, to be reflected in the NECPs of each member-state in their next revision in 2023,
+• By June 2020, an evaluation of the National Energy and Climate Plans (NECPs), and even more ambitious climate goals will be pursued in 2030, to be reflected in the NECPs of each member-state in their next revision in 2023.
+In this regard, the Commission's assessment (COM(2020) 564) of the EU-wide impact of NECPs for 2021-2030 was issued, which includes proposals for an ambitious climate target plan for reducing emissions in the EU by 55% by 2030 compared to 1990 levels,

-• Within 2020, an assessment will be made to review the regulatory framework for infrastructure, including the TEN-E Regulation, so that its provisions are compatible with climate neutrality targets and so as to include new technologies (e.g. smart grids, CO2 storage, H2 networks, etc),
+• Within 2020, an assessment to review the regulatory framework for infrastructure, including the TEN-E Regulation, so that its provisions are compatible with climate neutrality targets and so as to include new technologies (e.g. smart grids, CO2 storage, H2 networks, etc) (see below relevant section c) "Promoting the optimum interconnection of energy networks"),

 c) Promotion of the optimum interconnection of energy networks, mainly through the characterization of projects as “Projects of Common Interest” (PCI) and funding from the European Investment Bank and the Cohesion Fund (art.
 177 of the Treaty on the Functioning of the EU).
 According to Regulation (EC) No 2236/95, projects of common interest have priority in the granting of Community aid.
 Decision No 1364/2006/EC lays down the basic guidelines for trans-European energy networks which specify PCIs and priority projects among the trans-European electricity and gas networks.
 Regulation (EU) No 347/2013 (TEN-E) sets the guidelines for trans-European energy infrastructure, defining 12 corridors and priority areas in energy networks and foreseeing expediting measures for the relevant permitting procedures of PCIs.
 The Regulation in question was amended by Regulation (EU) No 1391/2013, so as to define the Union list of projects of common interest.
 Furthermore, Regulation (EU) No 1316/2013 establishes a mechanism for the facilitating of funding, the Connecting Europe Facility (CEF) aiming at the support of priority projects from 2014-2020 in the sectors of energy, transport and telecommunications.